 “A lot of coaches are really attracted to the idea of starting from scratch,” Taylor said.
 “This isn’t a situation where you have a bad program that needs to be turned around.
 This is a chance for someone to come in here and start fresh.”

 The job remains open until further notice.
 The school plans to announce the name of the new coach in January of 2012.
-More about the position is available here.

 The job duties include recruiting; making team selections; scheduling and conducting practices; scheduling contests; hiring, supervising and educating assistant coaches; facility oversight; budget preparation and management; equipment purchases and maintenance; travel arrangements; safety and risk management; public relations; and fundraising.